hindu-comm/weblogs/manasataramgini/2019/11/2019-11-02_the-blue-bottle-and-the-talent-show.md

 K: “But for me things looked up for the first time in 8 months at that point.
 My parents were almost ready to withdraw me from school and send me to the village when I completed the said count of 20000 of the mantra.
-It was almost as if the monsoons had ended\!
+It was almost as if the monsoons had ended!
 The nightmares vanished, I was doing spectacularly at school and even my skin suddenly became smooth and shiny and my hair thicker living up to my name.
 But this came with the undesired attention of that lout Shonit.
 One day he